Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Introduction

 \subsection{Contributions}

-In this paper, we consider downlink multicell massive MIMO OFDM communications in which each BS with multiple antennas serves dedicated users with a single antenna.
+In this paper, we consider downlink multicell massive MIMO OFDM communication systems.
 The BS are equipped with low-resolution data converters, i.e., DACs and ADCs, and cooperate for BF and PC.
 In such a system, we investigate a DL antenna power minimization problem with quality-of-service constraints.
 The contributions are summarized as follows:

 \begin{itemize} \item {\bf Formulating the DL antenna power minimax problem and deriving its dual.} We aim to minimize the maximum transmit power over all transmit antennas and formulate the problem with individual signal-to-quantization-plus-interference-and-noise ratio (SQINR) constraints.
 As the main contribution of this paper, we derive the Lagrangian dual of the primal DL OFDM problem, which can be considered as a virtual UL OFDM transmit power minimization problem with uncertain noise covariance matrices.
 This finding extends the previous DL-UL duality under per-antenna power constraints \cite{yu2007transmitter} to the quantized OFDM systems.
 By transforming the DL OFDM problem to a strictly feasible second-order cone program (SOCP), we show that strong duality holds between the primal DL OFDM problem and its associated dual, i.e., the virtual UL OFDM problem in our work.